 Geographically, the airport isn’t far from the beach, so we’ll start you by the water in Venice, then direct you inland to Downtown L.A., then up to the hills to visit Griffith Observatory, and you’ll finish the day for dinner and drinks in Hollywood.

 8 a.m.: Head straight toward the Pacific for a breath of fresh air.
 There’s no better way to start the day than soaking up the morning sunlight in Venice with some killer L.A. coffee and a bike ride down the beach.
 Make a quick stop on the famous Abbot Kinney Boulevard for a piping hot latte (we recommend Blue Bottle or Intelligentsia, but when it comes to coffee in Venice, the limit does not exist).
-Then head out toward the Venice Beach boardwalk.
-Here, you can rent a bike from any number of little spots (they’re basically every couple blocks), and go for a revitalizing ride down the beach toward Santa Monica.
+A little off Abbot Kinney is "Venice Beach’s hippest—and most delicious—hang out spot, Gjusta.
+You’ll instantly be transported to the Venice way of life, surrounded by long-haired surfer kids and their very cool parents," says Janelle.

 9:30 a.m.: Once you’ve had your fill of riding, head back to the Venice boardwalk, drop your bike, and make your way back in the direction of Abbot Kinney for some breakfast followed by some major Cali-vibe shopping.
 Grab a bite at either Bluestone Lane on Rose Avenue (the space is inspired by Aussie beach culture, and the food is light and seasonal—plus the coffee is to die for) or The Butcher’s Daughter which is right on Abbot (think organic, healthy eats like acai bowls and breakfast tacos, paired with delicious fresh juices in an airy, undeniably-L.A. space).

 11:30 a.m.: After getting your fill of the beachside lifestyle, hop in the car and head out toward Downtown Los Angeles for some exploring.
 The city offers some amazing walking tours, which is one of the best ways to get a feel for the beautiful and storied architecture of L.A., and it’s a great way to learn about the history along the way.
 Try the Los Angeles Conservancy’s Historic Downtown Walking Tour or the Broadway Historic Theatre and Commercial District Walking Tour.
 Whichever you do, make sure you stop into the Grand Central Market before or after to get some delicious local bites (like the pork tacos from Via Moreliana).
 Odds are you’ll be really hungry by the time your walking tour ends, so you can either fill up at the market, or head to Redbird just around the block for an unforgettable atmosphere and menu—fine modern American cuisine with an emphasis on L.A.’s cultural diversity.
 The space is just as remarkable as the food, housed in the former rectory of the Vibiana, a beautiful landmark cathedral-turned-event space.
 (Make sure to get there before the kitchen closes at 2 p.m.)